Adjudication (Parking Citations)

 Initial Review (Level 1) / Appeal a Citation

-Yes, you can submit a review request for every citation received.
+Yes, you can submit a review request for every citation received within 21 calendar days from the citation issue date.

 No, you may only contest one citation per appeal submission.